Eastergate Church of England Primary School

 The old school building is now a private residence.

-For more images follow this link to Flicker where you will find many images of Eastergate School through the ages.
+For more images follow Right Click of your mouse to open Flickr link in new page where you will find many images of Eastergate School through the ages.
 (Flickr is an external site where images are hosted).

 Visit Eastergate Primary School website www.eastergate.w-sussex.sch.uk